dmore/storm-topology-dsl/README.md

  }
 ```

-The advantage of the letter is that you don't have to call `build()` yourself.
+The advantage of the latter is that you don't have to call `build()` yourself.

 ## Declaring Spouts and Bolts